-- 1. ensuring compliance and effective internal control; - 2. ensuring sound financial management; - 3. ensuring competent, engaged and effectively utilised workforce, - 4. keeping its work practices under review and updating them where appropriate; - 5. progressive implementation of ESA's document management and security policy; - 6. progressive implementation of the IT system supporting the work of ESA (NOEMI Nuclear Observatory and ESA Management of Information).
+- 1. ensuring compliance and effective internal control; - 2. ensuring sound financial management, including by making use of the new Commission application "SUMMA"; - 3. ensuring competent, engaged and effectively utilised workforce, - 4. keeping its work practices under review and updating them where appropriate; - 5. the progressive implementation of ESA's document management and security policy with continued emphasis on the security of communication and information systems used by ESA; - 6. the progressive implementation of the IT system supporting the work of ESA (NOEMI Nuclear Observatory and ESA Management of Information).